-We are an international network of academic and professional women and men who have come together to pursue one vision:
+We are a global, intergenerational network of policy makers, thinkers, innovators, educators, entrepreneurs, implementers, and catalysts from diverse disciplines and backgrounds who have come together to pursue one vision:

-To transform society so that women can pursue their dreams, fulfill their potential, exercise leadership, and be respected for their achievements.
+To transform society so that both women and men can pursue their dreams, fulfill their potential, exercise leadership, and be respected for their achievements.

 The inequity women experience cannot be resolved by focusing on women alone, nor can it be resolved by women alone.
 To successfully challenge societal norms, overcome prejudice and remove structural barriers, men must be as much a part of IDEAL Society as women.

 Essential to our purpose is education.
 Whatever challenges each of us has encountered along our own pathways in life, we have all benefitted immeasurably from an excellent education.
 It has been the single most important factor in enabling us to pursue our dreams, overcome adversity, and achieve our goals.